aziafrin/Data-Visualization/README.md

 <img width="591" height="795" alt="image" src="https://github.com/user-attachments/assets/c024b2a2-6cbd-4684-bbc5-9559b59306cd" />

 ## Colour Guide
-A good eye soothing picture always catches our eyes.
-Choosing the right colour for your plot is important to
+Any good, soothing picture always catches our eyes.
+Choosing the right colour for your plot is important to:
+- create meaningful visualization of the data
 - easily differentiate different groups or categories
-- - compare different groups
+- compare different groups
-  -

 Find the soothing colour pallete for your visualization from here: https://r-graph-gallery.com/color-palette-finder